Insurance Claims Officer

 Āpiha Tono Rīanga

-Insurance claims officers usually earn
+Insurance claims officers with up to eight years' experience usually earn

 $45K-$75K per year